 Once we open a document, we usually set the number of pages first.
 This makes it easier to figure out what goes on a given master (we can have over 100).
 We also need to tell the document if it’s going to have facing pages (many business documents do).

-All InDesign documents automatically receive a set of master pages.
+All InDesign documents automatically receive a set of these.
 To use them, you simply need to know how to get to them.

 The key thing is, once there, you can treat master pages like any others.
 You can put text or graphic items anywhere on them.
 They handle watermark-type graphics like company logos, background art, and so on, very well.